A spotted owl flies into the bar.

 “Why’s that,” asks the bartender.

 “What if I have an allergic reaction?
 Plus, I might not like the taste.
 I’d really like a ginger ale, but it makes me burp, which isn’t good when you’re doing burpees, which I try to do, at least 100 a day, which should be my daily caloric intake.
 Did you know that?
-Anymore calories and I get bloated, which causes a drag when I’m sailing towards a dart board.
+Anymore calories and I get bloated, which can cause a drag when sailing towards a dart board.
 Speaking of sailing, what did that catamaran finally have to drink?”

 A neutron drifts into a bar and ask how much for a shot of bourbon.